ConnorScott-Ox/Professional-Profile/content/home/experience.md

   date_start = "2013-01-01"
   date_end = "2015-08-01"
   description = """ Laboratory support for the Neuropathology and Ocular Pathology Department
-* Assisting in CNS Dissection
+* Assisting in CNS Dissection.
+* Generic laboratory support.
-* Maintaining Stocks and preparing buffes/dyes
+* Maintaining Stocks and preparing buffers/dyes.
-* Daily communication with coroners and healthcare professionals
+* Daily communication with coroners and healthcare professionals.
 """